 The Career Services Office at WDT collaborates with academic and other support units to provide career development assistance to students seeking career and part-time employment opportunities.
-Prospective graduates seeking placement assistance can contact the Career Services Office.
+Prospective graduates seeking placement assistance can contact the Library & Disability Services Coordinator located in the Student Success Center for help with resumes, interview skills, application preparation, and job search tools.